juliobg/asio_http/readme.md

 Currently three asynchronous interfaces have been tested:
 * Callback argument
 * Future placeholder
-* Awaitable placeholder (C++20 coroutines)
+* Awaitable placeholder

 For the callback argument see the examples above.
-Any type of callable is supported (e.g. std::function or C++11 lambda).
+Any type of completion handler (e.g. std::function or C++11 lambda) is supported, similarly to other Boost Asio asynchronous operations.
+Note that the HTTP client is executor aware.
+I.e., the HTTP client will submit completion handler to its bound executor.

 In the case of `std::future` placeholder, the special value `asio_http::use_std_future` (arternatively `boost::asio::use_future`) must be used to specify that an asynchronous operation should return a future.